-Journalists, photographers and audiovisual teams need to apply for media accreditation and/or a special recording permit in order to work in the European Parliament.
+Journalists, photographers and audiovisual teams who are not holders of joint EU institutional accreditation, need to apply for media accreditation or a special recording permit in order to work in the European Parliament.

-There are two types of accreditation available in the European Parliament:
+There are two types of accreditation granted to journalists by the European Parliament:

 - Short-term accreditation

 - Annual accreditation

 All journalists who are granted access to Parliament's buildings can use the facilities provided for journalists.

 Short-term accreditation runs from one day up to the end of the week.